Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Abstract

 \section{Abstract}

-VLMs have become increasingly proficient at a range of computer vision tasks, such as visual question answering and object detection.
-This includes increasingly strong capabilities in the domain of art, from analyzing artwork to generation of art.
-In an interdisciplinary collaboration between computer scientists and art historians, we characterize the mechanisms underlying VLMs’ ability to predict artistic style and assess the extent to which they align with the criteria art historians use to reason about artistic style.
-We employ a latent-space decomposition approach to identify concepts that drive art style prediction and conduct quantitative evaluations, causal analysis and assessment by art historians.
-Our findings indicate that 73\% of the extracted concepts are judged by art historians to exhibit a coherent and semantically meaningful visual feature and 90\% of concepts used to predict style of a given artwork were judged relevant.
-In cases where an irrelevant concept was used to successfully predict style, art historians identified possible reasons for its success; for example, the model might ``understand'' a concept in more formal terms, such as dark/light contrasts.
+VLMs have become increasingly proficient at computer vision tasks in the art domain.
+In an interdisciplinary collaboration between computer scientists and art historians, we characterize the mechanisms underlying VLMs’ ability to predict artistic style and assess the extent to which they align with art historians.
+We design a novel approach to latent-space decomposition tailored to the diffuse nature of art style, grounding full image predictions in easy-to-interpret patch level concepts.
+This results in a set of concepts that drive art style prediction and serve as the basis for our quantitative evaluations, causal analysis and assessment by art historians.
+Our findings indicate that art historians judge the majority of extracted concepts as coherent and semantically meaningful and also judge the majority of concepts used to predict style of a given artwork as relevant.
+In cases of model-expert misalignment, art historians noted the model's use of individual concepts in representing diverse imagery, suggesting it makes connections between different aspects of a concept and different styles.